 Quick Recovery with Almost No Post-Op Recovery

 The vaporization and sterilization done by dental lasers helps to stimulate bio-regeneration and healing.
-When the laser releases your child’s ties, little to no scar tissue is formed, which allows for a speedier recovery.
+When the laser releases your child’s ties, little to no scar tissue is formed, which allows for a speedy recovery.
+Many children may be a little uncomfortable the first 1-3 days buy Tylenol/Advil is sufficient for pain control.

 Has your infant or child been diagnosed with a combination lip/tongue tie?
 To remove the possibility of long-term issues and complications, it’s important that they receive treatment to release the tissue.
 Contact our clinic today to speak to our experienced pediatric dentist and learn more about the benefits of dental laser treatment.